 I think if this was going to happen it would have been to accompany Spider-Verse.
 Brand New Day (on the poll at #51) is the surer bet for a modern Spider-Man run broken into multiple omnibus volumes.

 Would I recommend buying it?
 Can you guess my answer?

-In all honesty, I can see the allure of wrapping this consistent-creator run into an omnibus, but there are many, many Spider-runs more deserving of oversized treatment both for their quality and their notoriety.
+In all honesty, I can see the allure of wrapping this run into an omnibus because it’s by a consistent creative team, but there are many, many Spider-runs more deserving of oversized treatment both for their quality and their notoriety.

 The 2017 Most-Wanted Marvel Omnibus Secret Ballot Results